nBhabish/wsjHomePageScraper/README.md

 # wsjHomePageScraper
+It scrapes:
+- titles of most popular news
+- titles of most popular opinion
-It scrapes titles of most popular news, most popular opinion, and recommended videos
+- titles of recommended videos